Star Wars: Unlimited: Competitive play

 The first major tournament, the Galactic Championship, took place at the Venetian Resort in Las Vegas, Nevada, United States from July 25 to 27, 2025.

+Similar to Magic, there are different formats within Unlimited, and some cards can get suspended to create game balance.
+In November 2024, the Boba Fett leader was suspended for representing more than half of the winners at competitive events.

 Reception

 Star Wars: Unlimited was largely well received on its release.
 Jam Walker from GamesHub praised the game system by describing it as "[feeling] enormously rewarding, and satisfying in its depth".
 Charlie Hall from Polygon agreed, highlighting the mechanical aspect of the game.
 While Matt Thrower from IGN complemented the "fast-moving, blow-trading turn structure", he also felt that the game was not living up to its now defunct predecessor Star Wars: Destiny.
 Matt Jarvis from Dicebreaker concluded that the gameplay was "passable but ultimately unremarkable", expressing doubt about Unlimited's ability to compete with well-established rivals, like Magic: The Gathering and the Pokémon Trading Card Game, as well as newer TCGs such as Disney Lorcana, which had launched a year earlier.
 Walker also felt uncertain about the game's future due to the recent track record of Fantasy Flight Games.